Morgan Tsvangirai: Death

-In June 2016 Tsvangirai had announced that he had been diagnosed with cancer and was undergoing treatment.
+In June 2016, Tsvangirai had announced that he had been diagnosed with cancer and was undergoing treatment.
 Over the following years the condition of his health declined and on 6 February 2018, it was announced that he was critically ill and in a hospital in South Africa.
-An MDC spokesperson stated, "We should brace for the worst". referring to the seriousness of his condition.
+An MDC spokesperson stated: "We should brace for the worst". referring to the seriousness of his condition.
 He died eight days later on 14 February.
-His death was announced by Elias Mudzuri, a senior official within the party, who stated that: "He died this evening.
+His death was announced by Elias Mudzuri, a senior official within the party, who stated: "He died this evening.
 The family communicated this to me."
 Tsvangirai's death was considered a serious blow to the MDC in the run-up to the elections planned for mid-2018, the first since the end of Robert Mugabe's rule.

 The cause of death was presumed to be colorectal cancer.
 In the aftermath of Tsvangirai's death, his mother threatened to commit suicide if Nelson Chamisa, his successor, attended the funeral.
 The events were commonly seen as testament to the strained atmosphere shrouding the party in the days leading up to Tsvangirai's death with the leaders closest to him jockeying to succeed him.

 Honours

 During a visit to South Korea in May 2010, Tsvangirai was conferred with an honorary degree of Doctor of Laws by Pai Chai University, becoming the 13th recipient of an honorary degree in the 125-year history of this United Methodist Church institution.

+On 22 August 2012, Tsvangirai was awarded the insignia of Commander of the Legion of Honour at the French Embassy in Harare.